MelisEcem/Flo_Customer_Segmentation/README.md

 # Flo_Customer_Segmentation
+Data preprocessing phase was applied to the data of the FLO company with the Pandas library.
- Customer segmentation with RFM analysis
+Customer segmentation was done with RFM analysis.